Pulvermaar

 The Pulvermaar is a water-filled maar that lies southeast of Daun in the German state of Rhineland-Palatinate.
 Together with the Holzmaar it is one of the Gillenfeld maars.

 Description

 A tuff site in the bog formations of the neighbouring Strohner Maar is ascribed to the Pulvermaar and is therefore older than the Pulvermaar.
 Early pollen analyses of the bogs gave an age for the tuff site – and thus the Pulvermaar – of about 10,050 years.
 More recent studies show, however, underwater terraces at greater depth as well as ice wedges inside the tephra deposits, both of which suggest that the maar was formed during the last ice age, 20,000 to 30,000 years ago.
-Vulcanologists from the Smithsonian Institution estimate the last eruption of the Strohner Maar and Pulvermaar in 8,300 BC.
+Volcanologists from the Smithsonian Institution estimate the last eruption of the Strohner Maar and Pulvermaar in 8,300 BC.